TasneemAbdelaziz/Meal-Recommendation/README.md

 ## ✨ Features
 - **AI-Powered Recommendations:** Exclusive meal suggestions powered by Gemini AI.
 Get recipes based on your natural language patterns and chat interactions from the Spoonacular API.
-- **Smart Search:** Search for recipes by name, cuisine, or ingredients.
 - **Recipe Management:** Browse detailed recipe information including instructions and nutritional value.
 - **Favorites System:** Save your favorite recipes for quick access.
 - **Secure Authentication:** User signup and login powered by Supabase Auth (includes Google Sign-In support).